 21. Your ears may pop as you ascend up Whistlers Mountain on the Jasper SkyTram, but the 360° views are second to none.
 This is the highest and longest aerial tramway in Canada.

 22. For an adrenaline jolt like no other, link up with Rocky Mountain Canyoning.
 During canyon repel excursions, you’ll get to suss out areas that seem totally inaccessible.
 Descending down deep gorges using ropes to control your movements is a rush you won’t soon forget.

 23. Have you started running outdoors?
-Jasper’s very first half-marathon runs April 7, 2018.
+Jasper’s half-marathon takes place April 13.

-24. Spring skiing at Marmot Basin is super fun, especially if you’re breaking out the coconut bras during their annual Aloha Cup.
+24. Spring skiing at Marmot Basin is super fun, especially if you’re breaking out the coconut bras during their annual Aloha Cup on April 20.

 25. It’s almost time to hit the water!
 In late April, you can paddle across Jasper’s prettiest lakes or brave the river rapids on guided trips with Wild Current Outfitters.

 What are your favourite shoulder season activities to do in the mountains?